Avolyn/model-collection/README.md

 ## A note from the developer

 Developing AI applications can be frusterating.
 I found developing agentic AI apps over the past year using local models via Ollama or LMStudio often relegated me to make concessions on quantization levels or dealing with the limitations of not having the ability to scale.
 In addition, I found dealing with the API providers was rate limited, expensive, and very frusterating when I didn't have complete control over the model, the engine it was running, and its configuration.
 Plus I find very few of the API providers other than the frontier models (GPT, Gemini, Claude, Cohere, etc) deliver models that will handle tool calling.
-One of my favorite API hosting organizations, Sambanova, doesn't host a single model that supports tool calling.
-My other favorite provider Groq, rate limits to the moon and some of the model context configuration is lack luster.
+One of my favorite API hosting organizations, [SambaNova](https://sambanova.ai/), doesn't host a single model that supports tool calling.
+My other favorite provider [Groq](https://groq.com/), rate limits to the moon and some of the model context configuration is lack luster.
 But they do both still deliver value when inference speed is paramount as they have processing hardware that isn't available in the market.

 ## Model Specifications